-Pace, Pace, Pace – The hardest and most important tip is simply to pace, pace, pace.
+Perhaps hardest and most important tip is simply to pace, pace, pace yourself.
 Rest.
 Don’t over do.
 Pace mentally as well as physically.
 Try and calm your body down and give it a chance to heal.
 Many people, in retrospect, rue their attempts to push through these illnesses, which leaded to worsened health.
 Our survey asking people with ME/CFS what they would have differently if they had only known indicated that many people felt that they pushed too hard and tried to return to normal life too quickly.

 Bruce Campbell’s CFIDS Self Help site is the best place to get help with pacing.
 (Campbell used pacing to recover.)
 It provides courses, check lists and a wealth of information on how to manage these diseases.
 We’re very lucky to have it.
 Also check out Bruce Campbell’s book “Managing Chronic Fatigue Syndrome and Fibromyalgia: Feel Better, Take Charge, Regain Hope“.

 One way to monitor your health is to used a heart monitor such as a FitBit to determine your heart rate or an Oura ring or strap to determine you heart rate variability upon awakening.
 If your heart rate increases or your HRV decreases then you may have overdone it the day before and should increase your rest time.

 Check out a post-exertional malaise (PEM) Toolkit designed to help you avoid the push-crash cycle.

 Tracking your activity levels, your diet, your medications and supplements, your sleep, etc. is not for everyone but it can help you detect patterns you can use to improve your health.